When it comes to health, prevention is better than cure.

 We all know this.
 But the NHS still commits 95% of its resources to waiting until people fall ill or have an accident and then treating them - and only 5% of its resources to helping prevent accident and illness in the first place.

 We also know that we live in a world where the healthy choices are often the difficult choices – for instance if ‘junk food’ is more readily available than healthy food.

 If we want to live in a healthier world then we can’t just let things carry on the way they are.
 We need action, by

 That’s why we’ve launched Health Action Campaign.

 Together with our sister charity Age Watch (which explores how we can slow the process of ageing throughout our lives and thereby reduce 'age related' illness) we:

 - Provide evidence based health information, with Information Standard accreditation (NHS England's quality mark for providers of health information) - because prevention is better than cure.

-- Research what leads people to adopt healthier behaviour, in partnership with Kingston University - because people often know what is good for their health but don't always act on what they know.
+- Research what leads people to adopt healthier behaviour, in partnership with three London universities - because people often know what is good for their health but don't always act on what they know.

 - Campaign to make healthier choices the easier choices for people - through Health Action Campaign, which aims to influence government and the food and drinks industry in particular.

 For example our report Healthy and Wealthy? was published in November 2015.
 It examined the the mass production of food high in sugar, salt and fat in the UK from a health economics perspective and was reported in food trade press publications - including six pages of coverage in Cost Sector Catering.